sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 This one is part of the "tag" feature of scalaz.
 It allows to _tag_ a type with another type.
-This way, we can distinguish same types at compile-time without creating dedicated useless classes for each "subtypes".
+We can create different versions from the same type at compile-time without writing extra classes.

 ```scala
 sealed trait Kg